 There’s still time to sign up for the CSA!
 If you want a food adventure (and another reason to see me from time to time), I highly recommend it.

 Also, if you have some old Venetian blinds, you can bring those my way.
 Found some neat tips to reuse materials for tray markers.

 And after my wandering winter life, I’m finally living in my house.
 I don’t know when the brain transition from “living alone is a little spooky,” to “Oh my God, living alone is amazing – you mean I can dance around in the middle of the night AND burn sandalwood incense in the living room AND play Vampire Weekend on repeat?” happened, but I’m stoked it did.
-I’ve been slowly putting the tools and paint away in the basement and moving in furniture.
+I’ve been slowly putting the tools and paint away in the basement and moving in furniture from Reclinercize.
 Sure, I still need to hang blinds in the living room.
 Sure, my water isn’t potable.
 But I’m getting there.